-The surgery did clear some endo up, but after no further luck we were in the office of a reproductive endocrinologist.
+The surgery did clear some endo up, but after no further luck, we were in the office of a reproductive endocrinologist.
 She said I was young and didn’t have clarity on what or how she would actually ‘treat’ my infertility.
-So instead, she simply tested my hormones and monitored my cycles for about 6 months.
+So instead, she simply ran me through standard testing and treatments, with a whole whack of negative pregnancy tests.

 This initial response that she doesn’t see what’s wrong, and that I am young was the additional push I needed.
 The push to follow a gut feeling of mine to own my health and get it back on track by myself.

-One year into the changes, I saw and felt the results.
+One year into the changes, which went well beyond the food, I saw and felt the results.
 There was a stubborn ten pounds that somehow just came off.
 A bounce in my step I hadn’t had in years.
 An openness and strength that made me feel like my best self.
 And most importantly my cramps, headaches and mood swings were gone.
 Not lessened….gone.